acisops/acis_anomaly_pages/source/fep_reset.rst

 The unaffected FEP(s) will continue to operate normally.
 This is different than the :doc:`../dea_seq_reset` anomaly which shuts down all FEPs.

+It is possible that this anomaly occurs while the bias is being taken, which would result in no science data from the affected FEPs for the entire observation.

 When did it happen before?
 --------------------------